Josef Hoop: World War II

-Throughout World War II, Hoop considered friendly, non-binding, non-provocative diplomacy to be appropriate towards Nazi Germany, supplemented by courtesy gestures.
-In 1940, during a lecture in Stuttgart, Hoop showed respect for the German armies.
-Hoop rejected the fascist tendencies of the VDBL, but did not take direct action against it.
-Instead, its actions were heavily restricted.
-Despite this, the VDBL instigated political unrest such as fights, bombing attacks and the burning of swastikas.
-In addition, the Liechtenstein Loyalty Association had been founded in 1939 to oppose the VDBL and maintain Liechtenstein's independence.
-Hoop attempted to temper the relations between these groups and prevent tensions from escalating into violence.
+Hoop considered friendly, non-binding, non-provocative diplomacy, combined with courteous gestures, appropriate towards Germany during World War II.
+In a 1940 lecture in Stuttgart, he expressed respect for the German army.
+Hoop rejected the VDBL's fascist tendencies, but did not take direct action against the party.
+Its actions were restricted, however; the VDBL was forbidden from holding public meetings, flying flags, and marching.
+Despite this, the VDBL instigated political unrest such as fights, bombing attacks, and burning of swastikas.
+The Liechtenstein Loyalty Association had been founded in 1939 to oppose the VDBL and maintain Liechtenstein's independence.
+Hoop tried to temper relations between the groups and prevent tensions from escalating into violence.

-At the same time, he tied the country as closely as possible to Switzerland during the war in hopes of retaining Liechtenstein's neutrality.
-His government was given extensive powers to manage the economy during the war and it applied several Swiss war economy laws to Liechtenstein.
-He achieved the de facto inclusion of Liechtenstein in the Swiss national supply.
-However, Swiss distrust of Liechtenstein's official stance grew, primarily due to the actions of the VDBL, and demanded that Hoop's government publicly declared its allegiance to Switzerland, which it did on 5 November 1940.
-In exchange, Switzerland agreed to a new alien police agreement that allowed Liechtenstein workers to freely travel and work in Switzerland.

-Throughout the war Hoop worked closely with Franz Joseph II.
-However, this relationship strained in the latter years.
-This was primarily caused by Franz Joseph II re-opening the embassy in Bern in 1944 against the wishes of Hoop's government and the Landtag.
-It was also further strained in 1945 by Hoop permitting Nazi Party member Hermann E. Sieger asylum in Liechtenstein, who had been Hoop's primary contact in Nazi Germany since 1933.
+He allied the country as closely as possible with Switzerland in the hope of retaining Liechtenstein's neutrality.
+At the start of the war, Hoop's government was given extensive power to manage the economy and applied several Swiss war economy laws to Liechtenstein; he included the country de facto in the Swiss national supply.
+Swiss distrust of Liechtenstein's official stance grew (primarily due to the VDBL), and the Swiss government demanded that Hoop's government declare allegiance to Switzerland; it did so on 5 November 1940.
+In exchange, Switzerland agreed to allow Liechtenstein workers to travel and work freely in Switzerland.
+Hoop had worked closely with Franz Joseph II, but their relationship became strained when Franz Joseph II reopened the embassy in Bern in 1944 against the wishes of Hoop's government and the Landtag, and Hoop granted Hermann E. Sieger asylum in Liechtenstein in May 1945.

 Resignation

-In September 1945, after seventeen years as prime minister, Hoop formally resigned due to a worsening heart condition and his desire to move on from the role.
-He also remarked that Franz Joseph II had pressured him to do so, as the prince believed that post-war Liechtenstein required a change in leadership.
-This belief stemmed from an ongoing diplomatic crisis involving the pro-Axis First Russian National Army led by General Boris Smyslovsky, which had taken refuge in Liechtenstein a few months prior.
-This de facto dismissal of Hoop angered many within the Progressive Citizens' Party.
+In September 1945, after serving as prime minister for seventeen years, Hoop resigned due to his worsening heart condition and his desire to leave the role.
+He said that Franz Joseph II had pressured him to do so because the prince believed that post-war Liechtenstein required a change in leadership.
+This stemmed from a diplomatic crisis involving the pro-Axis First Russian National Army, led by General Boris Smyslovsky, which had taken refuge in Liechtenstein a few months earlier.
+The de facto dismissal of Hoop angered many in the FBP.
 He was succeeded by Alexander Frick.